KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/setup/README.md

 Create a folder named "JavaScript102" in your "CodingAndCocktails" folder by following the steps below

+1. Open a file explorer and navigate to your home directory.
+   {% hint style="tip" %}
+Your home directory is typically `/users/yourname` on a Mac or `C:/Users/yourname` on a Windows machine.

-1. In your terminal, navigate to your home directory by typing the instructions for your OS and press `Enter`.
+**Windows users**- You can navigate to your home directory by typing `%USERPROFILE%` in the file location bar and press `Enter`.

-   {% codetabs name="Mac", type="bash" -%}
-cd ~/CodingAndCocktails
-   {%- language name="Windows", type="bash" -%}
-cd %USERPROFILE%/CodingAndCocktails
-   {%- endcodetabs %}
+   {% endhint %}

-1. Type `mkdir JavaScript102` and press `Enter`.

-1. Navigate into the "JavaScript102" directory by typing `cd JavaScript102` and pressing `Enter`.
+1. Create a folder named "JavaScript102".

 ## Helpful tips as you work through the worksheet {#tips}

 {% hint style='tip' %}
 View the worksheet and your IDE in split screen.